 – Have a never-give-up attitude.

-When Apple’s Steve Jobs passed away numerous articles were written about the business lessons learned from Steve Jobs.
+Numerous business articles are written about the business lessons learned from tech icon, Steve Jobs.
 The same can be true of Dick Clark.
-He was an entertainer, an American, a visionary, an entrepreneur, a salesman, and most of all, a businessman.
+He was an entertainer, an American, a visionary, an entrepreneur, a salesman, and most of all, a business person.

 Howard Lewinter guides – focuses – advises CEOs, presidents and business owners throughout the United States to MORE success – MORE profit – less stress.
 Get MORE from your business!
 Talk business with Howard: 888-738-1855.